fsist/future-streams/README.md

 ### More useful endpoints for Sources and Sinks

-Sources and Sinks can be built from `java.nio.AsynchronousByteChannel`s (sockets and files).
+Sources and Sinks can be built from `java.nio.AsynchronousByteChannel`s (sockets).
+An implementation for `java.nio.AsynchronousFileChannel`s is presently missing, but should be easy to write and would be welcomed.

 They can also be built from `java.io.InputStream`s and `OutputStream`s, but since these are inherently blocking, they will consume a thread for each such source or sink, and will not scale.